GOVTNZ/print-ready/README.md

 ### Download the repository
 You can just download it as a ZIP file or Clone the repository using Git

-### Install Dependencies and Examine the Example Folder
+### Install Dependencies and view the Example page

 1. Open the Print ready folder and run the following command in the terminal: